Josiah Gilbert Holland: Legacy and influence

 Although Josiah Gilbert Holland’s 23 books of fiction, nonfiction and poetry are rarely read today, during the late nineteenth century they were enormously popular and by 1894 more than 750,000 volumes were sold.

 Holland was born at the beginning of the period of romanticism in American literature.
 He is considered one of the fireside poets such as contemporaries William Cullen Bryant and James Russell Lowell and his work appeared in anthologies, featuring domestic themes, messages of morality and focused on a historical romantic past.
 He is also categorized as among the ”minor” New England authors of the transcendental period.

 In the History of American Literature by Leonidas Warren Payne, Jr., and published in 1919, Holland is “said to have reached a wider popular audience than most of the other minor poets.”
 Called "a poetic 'play' infused with the beauties of Christianity," Holland's first book-length poem Bitter-Sweet: A Poem (1858, 220 pp.) sold 90,000 copies by 1894 and remained in print four decades after his death.
 Thirty years after Holland's death, an "outstandingly authoritative commentator upon American literature" called Arthur Bonnicastle "the best" of Holland's five novels and another wrote that it was “undoubtedly Holland's masterpiece."
 The novel remained in print into the 1920s.

+His critical legacy in other corners of academia quickly diminished at the turn of the century.
+In a textbook titled "American Literature" an influential scholar wrote, "For a time his works were immensely popular, and nothing better marks the swift change of literary tastes within a single generation then the comparative oblivion into which Holland's works have fallen."

 In 1875, Holland wrote a letter to be read at the dedication of a monument to Edgar Allan Poe, the poet and writer, though Holland wrote that the man and his poetry were “without value.”
-Holland was against Women's suffrage but donated funds to the New England Female Medical College in Boston.
+Holland was against women's suffrage but donated funds to the New England Female Medical College in Boston.
 He was member of a Springfield church (North Congregationalist) that was frequented by abolitionists, freedmen and fugitive slaves though Josiah was not considered an abolitionist.

 Literary clubs in Holland’s honor formed in towns and cities across the country, especially in the Midwest.
 Newspapers published memorials on the hundredth anniversary of his birth.
 Fans obtained wood from maple trees standing in the yard of his birthplace at Dwight, Mass., to fashion into memorabilia such as penholders.
 The doorstone of his birthplace, which burned to the ground in 1876, was recovered in 1932 and placed at the Stone House Museum, which also displays first editions of his works.